Hey folks, I had a quick, quick little broadcast question here for you.

 Nothing was said.

-No diplomas were held back, no apologies demanded.
+No diplomas were held back.

-Nothing because making fun of President Bush was pretty much the national pastime.
+Nothing, because making fun of President Bush was pretty much the national pastime.

 Right.